All Episodes

 Dominion's own one of their executives went to Detroit to run the Detroit Center that very night.

-One of Kamala Harris's key people is uh Dominion person.
+One of Kamala Harris's key people is a Dominion person.

-So if if this is the case, how come that this has not taken hold in in terms of the media where everybody gets to see the path that this took?
+So if this is the case, how come that this has not taken hold in terms of the media where everybody gets to see the path that this took?

-It in other words, I would assume fingerprints and forensics, computer forensics would be pretty impressive evidence for any court why so far is it not gotten further.
+In other words, I would assume fingerprints and forensics, computer forensics, would be pretty impressive evidence for any court.

 Well, we're still having to fight to get access to their machines to download the data that we need from their machines.

-I mean, we can prove a lot of it, and frankly, more than enough evidence than than most people are in prison for the case.
+I mean, we can prove a lot of it and, frankly, more than enough evidence than most people are in prison for.

 Okay, who was watching in real time?